 Professional Employer Organizations (PEOs) do more for startups than just help them with their HR responsibilities.
 PEOs can also help startups save money by helping them find the right channels to save hiring-related costs.

-Associating with a PEO like New Horizons Global Partners can help a startup in effectively managing its employment-related costs and risks.
+Associating with a PEO like Horizons can help a startup in effectively managing its employment-related costs and risks.
 A PEO can also support a startup in identifying cost-efficient channels of entering a foreign market.
 From employment benefits to taxation compliances, from setting up a legal entity to managing employees remotely – a PEO can help a business in multifold ways.

 When it comes to expansion costs, a PEO can help a startup understand a foreign market.
 It can also help in identifying profitable products or services and finding cost-efficient ways to establish a global footprint.
 PEOs like NHGP also provide services for the management of healthcare benefits, compensation, insurance, etc. They can also assist in payroll processing, labor law compliance, taxation compliance, recruitments, and terminations.